Elections 2014: Namesakes of candidates aim to fool voters

-In a bid to rattle key contestants in the Lok Sabha polls, these candidates enter the fray to confuse voters who might mistakenly select their name on the EVM
+In a bid to rattle key contestants, these candidates enter the fray to confuse voters who might mistakenly select their name on the EVM

 With increasing number of independents in the fray for the Lok Sabha polls, the namesakes of key candidates of major political parties in various constituencies is causing concern for the latter, besides having the potential to confuse voters as well.